0001. Natural and the Built Environment (3 s.h.)

 Prerequisite: Permission of department chairperson and instructor is required.

-This course is for exceptional students interested in pursuing independent, in-depth study.
+For exceptional students interested in pursuing independent, in-depth study.
 Credits are based on the quantity and quality of work fulfilling the established course outline.

 0102.
 Landscape Design Seminar (1 s.h.)
 S.

-This introductory level course stresses the basic concepts, ideas and techniques that deal with the visual, functional and ecological aspects of grading and landform manipulation.
+This introductory level course stresses the basic concepts, ideas, and techniques that deal with the visual, functional, and ecological aspects of grading and landform manipulation.

 0152.
 Introduction to CAD (3 s.h.)
 F.